 Beach Travel Tips

-These easy-to-use travel tips will get you from all points west to the Delaware beaches for a carefree vacation.
-So whether you’re coming from Washington D.C., Maryland, Virginia, New York or Pennsylvania, make smart travel strategy part of your trip planning.
+These easy-to-use travel tips will get you to the Delaware beaches for a carefree vacation.
+So whether you’re coming from Washington D.C., Maryland, Virginia, New York or Pennsylvania, make a smart travel strategy part of your trip planning.

-• Visitors who plan vacations that start and end mid-week – rather than on the busier weekends – miss the heaviest beach traffic days on Delaware 1.
-Plan drive times that avoid southbound rush-hour traffic on Delaware 1 on Friday evenings, as well as northbound traffic mid-day Sunday.
+- Visitors who plan vacations that start and end mid-week – rather than on the busier weekends – miss the heaviest beach travel days on DE 1.
+Pick drive times that avoid southbound DE 1 on Friday evenings, as well as northbound traffic mid-day Sunday.

-• For trips south of the Lewes/Rehoboth Beach/Dewey Beach areas, using US 13 or US 113 allows drivers to miss the traffic signals and the mix of local and visitor traffic on Delaware 1.
-Be aware, however, that US 113 at Delaware 24 is a frequent pinch-point for traffic.
+- For trips south of the Lewes/Rehoboth Beach/Dewey Beach areas, using US 13 or US 113 allows drivers to skip the streetlights and cars on DE 1.
+Be aware, however, that US 113 at DE 24 is a frequent pinch-point.

-• For trips east and west to and from Delaware, consult a map to identify routes other than the recommendations provided by GPS-based services.
-Some routes may be longer in miles driven, but knowing several ways to reach the beach can be helpful if traffic is especially heavy or slows down in response to an accident.
+- Consult a map to identify routes other than the recommendations provided by GPS-based services.
+Knowing several ways to reach the beach can be helpful if there are any delays.

-• Download DelDOT’s free traffic app from the Apple App Store or Google Play by searching for “DelDOT.”
+- Download DelDOT’s free traffic app from the Apple App Store or Google Play by searching for “DelDOT.”
 WTMC 1380 AM also broadcasts traffic information from DelDOT and streams the same audio feed to the DelDOT app.
-DelDOT’s Twitter (twitter.com/DelawareDOT) and Facebook (www.facebook.com/delawaredot) feeds are also updated in real time.
+DelDOT’s Twitter and Facebook feeds are also updated in real time.

-• Be aware of major summer events that can cause heavy traffic, including the NASCAR Sprint Cup race at Dover International Speedway (May 30-June 1); and the Firefly Music Festival at Dover International Speedway (June 19-22).
-DelDOT, Dover International Speedway and local authorities jointly issue traffic information via partner social media platforms.
+- Be aware of major summer events, including the NASCAR Sprint Cup race (June 2-4) and the Firefly Music Festival (June 15-18).
+Both are at Dover International Speedway.
+DelDOT, the speedway and local authorities jointly issue travel information via partner social media platforms.

-• Day trippers and travelers staying just outside of downtown Rehoboth can ease their trip by pre-registering with Parkmobile (us.parkmobile.com) for pay-by-phone parking at metered spaces in downtown Rehoboth.
+- Day trippers and visitors staying just outside of downtown Rehoboth can ease their trip by pre-registering with Parkmobile for pay-by-phone parking at metered spaces in downtown Rehoboth.

-• Utilize the Resort Transit Park & Ride lot, located on Shuttle Road, just off Delaware 1, north of Rehoboth Avenue. $8 fee includes free daily transit pass.
+- Utilize the Resort Transit Park & Ride lot, located on Shuttle Road, just off DE 1, north of Rehoboth Avenue. $8 fee includes free daily transit pass.

-• Shoppers visiting the Delaware 1 outlets should take advantage of the Tanger Outlet shuttle service to get from center to center.
+- Shoppers visiting the DE 1 outlets should take advantage of the Tanger Outlet shuttle service to get from center to center.

-• In Dewey Beach, take advantage of free parking 5 p.m.-11 p.m.
-Mon.-Wed. during events such as Movies on the Beach and bonfires.
+- In Dewey Beach take advantage of free parking 5-11 PM.
+Monday to Wednesday during events such as Movies on the Beach and bonfires.